-A student can be enrolled provisionally for no more than 30 days from the first day of attendance if the student:
+A student may also be provisionally enrolled for not more than 30 days from the first day of attendance:

-- is transferring from a Texas school to a Texas school and is awaiting the transfer of the immunization record; or - 2. is a dependent of a parent who is Active Duty Military with a valid ID card and is awaiting the transfer of the immunization record.
+- 1. if the student is transferring from a Texas School to a Texas school and is awaiting the transfer of the immunization record; or - if the student is a dependent of a parent or guardian who is Active Duty Military with a valid ID card and is awaiting the transfer of the immunization record; or - 3. if the student is homeless as defined in the McKinney-Vento Homeless Assistance Act